 Whichever setting you are in, fitting enough PSHE in is a challenge.
 With overcrowded timetables and tricky topics, it is important to understand that your fellow teachers are doing their best.
 Help them out by streamlining resources, cutting down unnecessary paperwork, and supporting them with challenging curriculum aspects or topical issues.
 Each phase has specific priorities, so work with small groups rather than everyone at once.
 Keep a simple log of what has been covered to ensure accountability and track key objectives throughout the year.

 PSHE education is a vital part of the curriculum, helping to shape well-rounded, informed, and resilient young people.
 By carefully planning your PSHE curriculum, using engaging resources, and demonstrating progress, you can ensure that your students benefit fully from this essential subject.
-Don't forget to sign up for a free 4-week trial with VotesforSchools to access a wealth of resources and support for your PSHE programme!
+Don't forget to sign up for a 14-day free trial with VotesforSchools to access a wealth of resources and support for your PSHE programme!